ystemsrx/Qwen2.5-Sex/README.en.md

 ## Dataset

-The Qwen2.5-Sex model has been fine-tuned on a large amount of adult literature and sensitive datasets, covering topics such as morality, law, sexuality, and violence.
+The Qwen2.5 Sex model has been fine-tuned on a large amount of adult literature and sensitive datasets, covering topics such as morality, law, sexuality, and violence.
 Since the fine-tuned dataset is mainly in Chinese, the model performs better when processing Chinese text.
 For more information about the dataset, you can access the following links:

 - [Bad Data](https://huggingface.co/datasets/ystemsrx/Bad_Data_Alpaca)
 - [Toxic-All](https://huggingface.co/datasets/ystemsrx/Toxic-All)